Analysis | Chuck Grassley’s bad defense of Trump’s DOJ scheme

 And pursue the plan Trump did.
 After threatening to replace Rosen with Clark in late December, it got to the point in early January that Rosen was informed that Trump was indeed replacing him.

-Grassley also cited a CNN report that stated that Rosen and Donoghue “testified that in their interactions with Trump, he didn’t order them to do anything illegal and eventually accepted their advice that the Justice Department couldn’t take actions to claim fraud when it had no evidence of it.”
+Grassley also cited a CNN report that Rosen and Donoghue “testified that in their interactions with Trump, he didn’t order them to do anything illegal and eventually accepted their advice that the Justice Department couldn’t take actions to claim fraud when it had no evidence of it.”

 It’s the same issue with Trump’s potential obstruction of justice in the Russia investigation.
 Republicans often suggested that Trump’s failure to compel those around him to do his bidding and his lack of follow-through absolved him of guilt.
 But Grassley’s implication is clearly that firing Rosen would have been problematic.
 Isn’t it relevant that Trump seemed to be pretty willing to do it, if not for the obstacles that stood in his way?
 Is everything short of another Saturday Night Massacre fair game for a president?